 Pam Longobardi is back at Boston Sea Rovers with more examples of her marine debris “found” art.
 From her large nets which turn debris into art, to her photography of plastic items, you will be astounded as to what items she has collected on beaches after they washed ashore.

 Over the last decade, Boston based artist Evelyn Rydz has focused her work on contemporary coastlines and ways our everyday lives impact are impacted by changing oceans.
 Exploring perceptions of scale, her work draws connections between everyday actions and lasting impacts, fleeting and geologic time, unstable and fixed conditions.
+She will be showing some of her work with microscopic plastics.

 More about Pam: